knative/serving/sample/buildpack-app/README.md

 # Buildpack Sample App

-A sample app that demonstrates usage of Cloud Foundry buildpacks on Elafros, using the [packs Docker images](https://github.com/sclevine/packs).
+A sample app that demonstrates usage of Cloud Foundry buildpacks on Knative Serving, using the [packs Docker images](https://github.com/sclevine/packs).

 This deploys the [.NET Core Hello World](https://github.com/cloudfoundry-samples/dotnet-core-hello-world)